alina-kabanets/react-js_todo-app-with-api/README.md

   - the deletion works as several individual deletions running at the same time;
   - in case of any error shows an error message but processes success deletions;

-### Inline editing for the TodoItem:

-  - double-clicking on the todo title shows a text field instead of the title and deleteButton;
-  - form submission saves changes (press Enter to save);
-  - the saved text is trimmed;
-  - the todo is deleted if the title is empty;
-  - changes are saved onBlur;
-  - pressing Escape cancels editing;

 ### Toggling a todo status:

 Toggles the completed status on TodoStatus change: